nexiality/tutorials/docs/Database-Automation-dynamicsql.md

 So now, if we would to change `customer country` to another value, like `Germany`, then the SQL would render dynamically to the new value.

-Notice that Nexial will automatically trim away the trailing semi-colon as well.
-This is a convenience in case you are copying a query from your favourite database editor or from another SQL file.
+Notice that Nexial will automatically trim away the trailing semi-colon as well - a convenience in case you are copying a query from your favourite database editor or from another SQL file.

-Our [script](../artifact/data/rdbms-02.data.xlsx) contains a query execution and a series of
+Our script contains a query execution and a series of assertions:<br/>
-assertions:

 ![DynamicSQL1](image/rdbms-02-DynamicSQL1.png)

 First we execute the query represented by `${supporting customer SQL}`.
-Then a series of assertion on the query result:
+Then a series of assertions on the query result:
 1. Make sure exactly 5 rows are returned
 2. Make sure that `Jane Peacock`, `Steven Johnson` and `Margaret Park` are all supporting representatives for the Brazil customers.

-Before executing the script, let's see what this query would render:
+Before executing the script, let's see what this query would render:<br/>
 ![DynamicSQL1 result](image/rdbms-02-DynamicSQL1.result.png)

 So if everything goes as plan, our script would return 100% PASS.
 Let's run it:

 ```
-nexial.[sh|cmd] -script <PROJECT_HOME>/artifact/script/rdbms-02.xlsx -scenario DynamicSQL1
+nexial.[sh|cmd] -script [PROJECT_HOME]/artifact/script/rdbms-02.xlsx -scenario DynamicSQL1
 ```

-The output confirms the expected outcome:
+The output confirms the expected outcome:<br/>
 ![DynamicSQL1](image/rdbms-02-DynamicSQL1.output.png)

 > **We can apply this simple technique across multiple variables and we can use the same variable